StephanKnox/real-estate-project/README.md

 From technical perspective this change data capture mechanism is a left outer join between scraped properties dataframe with data in the delta table having fingerprint column as a join key.
 Join itself as well as sourcing the data is performed with Apache Spark.
 (PySpark)

 # Object Storage and Data Lake
-In order to not be locked to a cloud storage provider like Azure, AWS or GCP, MinIO object storage was chosen for this project.
+In order to not be locked to a specific cloud storage provider, MinIO object storage was chosen for this project.
-[MinIO](https://min.io/) is s3 compatible object storage which serves as a gateway to the data which allows to stay cloud-agnostic and change to any of the mentioned cloud provider above if needed.
+[MinIO](https://min.io/) is s3 compatible object storage which serves as a gateway to the data which allows to stay cloud-agnostic and easily change to any of existing cloud providers if needed.
-For permanently storing the real-estate data Delta Lake format was used.
+For storing and updating the real-estate data Delta Lake format was used.
+It is an open source storage framework built to implement a DataLakeHouse architecture.
+It has many useful features, most important ones for the project are:
+Support for schema evolution (schema of APIs responses is often changing, with columns being added and removed).
+This guarantees that ingestion pipeline will not break when schema is changed on API side
+Upserts and ACID Transactions - merge, update and delete with ACID capabilities are performed directly on your distributed files

 # Serving Layer